 An introductory essay about ‘us’, ‘there’, and ‘then’ — (reading time: 10 mins)

-This may come as a surprise but I have less interest in photographic images than I do in the experience of making them.
-Photos, in all their forms, are everywhere, so there is less of a need for me to add to the ‘pile’, and more of a need to talk about how we visually engage with the world.
+It would be fair to say that I have more interest in the experience of making photographic images than I do in looking at them.
+Photos, in all their forms, are everywhere, so it is important to talk about how images are added to the ‘pile’ and how we visually engage with the world.
 Vilém Flusser spoke of a necessity to “make creative sense” of one’s surroundings.
 For me, that need lends importance to the dialogues had in situ when photographic images are made.
 However, this is not as easy as it seems: the participation of others — which is intrinsic to photography — and an openness to the possibilities that could emerge from such participation, require graft.
 They also require time.

 All photographs (regardless of how created) are investments of time made with time.
 Yet so many are viewed through recollection (backwards) rather than repetition (forwards).
 To repeat the making of a photograph may seem rote to many, but it is instrumental in how we see.
 Subtle acts of repetition happen all the time: we take a picture, review it, decide on what to change, and we take it again.
 We may even delete, or at least forget, the earlier iterations.
 Yet, critically examine someone’s photograph and that investment may re-surface and possibly resist.
 An abundance of photographic images in the public realm may be a reality, but there remains an open question as to how ordinary people can actually engage with it critically and dispassionately.